mayrmt/mayrmt.github.io/_posts/2020-05-16-start-jekyll-site-from-scratch.md

 To preview the site on your local machine, run `bundle exec jekyll serve` and use a brownser to navigate to the `Server address:`, that has been printed in the terminal.

+As your site is wrapped into a regular `git` repository, remember to commit your changes.
-Once you're ready to publish the site, just push it to GitHub via:
+Once you're ready to publish the site, commit everything and push to GitHub via:

 1. Create a repository with the name `<GitHubUserName>.github.io` on GitHub.
 1. Set the new repository as remote on your local repository.